cronugs/dndMonsterStats/README.md

 I also had the application tested by two Dungeon Masters and three players.
 Bugs or unexpected behaviours that were reported were fixed.

+### Validation and delinting
+Search.js passed delinting and index.html passed through the W3C HTML validator.
+Style.css (which is generated from style.scss by SASS) turned up 2 errors, both of which are "unknown vendor extensions".
+These are generated automatically by SASS.
+There were also many errors in bootstrap.min.js, most of which are also unknown vendor extensions.

 ## Deployment

 Since the API used in this project is being hosted on an insecure server, a live version cannot be hosted from GitHub Pages.
 The live project is therefore hosted on another webserver that has been set up for the task.